Waverly W. Wray: Operation Overlord

-Death and legacy
+Death and awards

-Wray parachuted into the Netherlands during Operation Market Garden, his fourth time doing so.
-The Company attacked Nijmegen and advenced toward Waalbrug, a bridge spanning the Waal.
-Within 200 yd from the bridge, German forces fired machine guns and anti-tank rifles upon the Allies.
-Wray was commanded to lead a counterattack on the far side of the bridge.
-He brought along a bazooka squad, machine gun, platoon commander, and rifle squad, then they opened fire upon the bridge.
-Though, their ammunition dropped before reaching the bridge, so Wray moved them into range.
-Due to this, he and another soldier were shot by a sniper, with Wray being shot in the face and dying on September 21, 1944, aged 24.
-He is buried in Shiloh Cemetery.
+Wray parachuted into the Netherlands in Operation Market Garden, his fourth jump into combat.
+His company attacked Nijmegen and advanced toward Waalbrug, a bridge spanning the Waal.
+When they had advanced within 200 yd of the bridge, they were fired upon by machine guns and anti-tank rifles.
+Wray was ordered to lead a counterattack on the far side of the bridge.
+He took a bazooka squad, a machine gun, platoon commander, and a rifle squad, which opened fire while too far from the bridge.
+As Wray led his men into effective range, he and another soldier were shot by a sniper.
+Wray was hit in the face and killed.
+He died on September 21, 1944, aged 24, and is buried in Shiloh Cemetery.

 Wray was described as a fierce fighter, having "an air of near invincibility around him".
-Vandervoort called him the "World War II equivalent to Alvin York", with Vandervoort posthumnously nominating him for a Medal of Honor, which was lowered to a Distinguished Service Cross, awarded on June 7, 1944.
-The citation for it reads as follows:
+Vandervoort called him the "World War II equivalent to Alvin York", with Vandervoort nominating him for a posthumous Medal of Honor, which was lowered to a Distinguished Service Cross, awarded on June 7, 1944.
+The citation reads:

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pride in presenting the Distinguished Service Cross (Posthumously) to First Lieutenant (Infantry) Waverly W. Wray (ASN: 0-1030110), United States Army, for extraordinary heroism in connection with military operations against an armed enemy while serving with Company D, 2d Battalion, 505th Parachute Infantry Regiment, 82d Airborne Division, in action against enemy forces on 7 June 1944, in France.
-While his platoon was engaged in a heavy with the enemy, Fist Lieutenant Wray, completely disregarding his own safety, crawled under devastating machine gun fire and although wounded, fought on until he had destroyed two enemy machine gun positions.
+While his platoon was engaged in a heavy with the enemy, First Lieutenant Wray, completely disregarding his own safety, crawled under devastating machine gun fire and although wounded, fought on until he had destroyed two enemy machine gun positions.
 Returning to his platoon he reorganized it and, securing a re-supply of ammunition, led it in a successful attack upon the enemy.
 Only after he had driven the enemy from his platoon sector did he accept first aid for his wounds.
 First Lieutenant Wray’s valiant leadership, personal bravery and zealous devotion to duty exemplify the highest traditions of the military forces of the United States and reflect great credit upon himself, the 82d Airborne Division, and the United States Army.

 Wray was awarded a Silver Star on September 20, 1944, one day prior to his death.
-The citation for it reads as follows:
+The citation reads: